Kiwi (horse): Pedigree

+Honours

 In 2012, Australian rail operator CFCL Australia named locomotive CF4406 "Kiwi" after the horse.

 In 2022 a bronze statue of Kiwi was constructed.
-A life-size plasticine mould of Kiwi, with jockey Jim Cassidy on its back in full flight, was donated to Waverley by New Plymouth artist, the late Fridtjof Hanson. $155,000 was allocated $155,000 from Waverley's masterplan arts grant to cover the cost of bronzing the statue at Heavy Metals in Lower Hutt.
-It was hoped the statue would be completed and installed early in 2023.
+A life-size plasticine mould of Kiwi, with jockey Jim Cassidy on its back in full flight, was donated to Waverley by New Plymouth artist, the late Fridtjof Hanson. $155,000 was allocated from Waverley's masterplan arts grant to cover the cost of bronzing the statue at Heavy Metals in Lower Hutt.
+It was originally hoped the statue would be completed and installed early in 2023.